-- A hearing will be conducted according to the procedures outlined in the regulations implementing the Family Educational rights and Privacy Act (FERPA). - d) The coordinator(s) will appoint a Hearing Officer who will conduct the hearing within a reasonable time after the request is received. - e) The coordinator(s) shall give the parent, student, or employee reasonable advance notice of the date, time, and place of the hearing.

-- f) The hearing may be conducted by any individual, including an official of the local school district or the West Lake Special Education Cooperative, who does not have a direct interest in the outcome of the hearing. - g) The local school district shall give the parent, student, or employee full and fair opportunity to present evidence relevant to the issues raised.
-The parent, student, or employee may, at their own expense, be assisted or represented by individuals of his or her choice, including an attorney. - h) The local school district shall make its decision in writing within fifteen (15) days after the hearing. - i) The decision must be based solely on the evidence presented at the hearing and shall include a summary of the evidence and reasons for the decision.
+- A hearing will be conducted according to the procedures outlined in the regulations implementing the Family Educational Rights and Privacy Act (FERPA). - The coordinator(s) will appoint a Hearing Officer who will conduct the hearing within a reasonable time after the request is received. - The coordinator(s) shall give the parent, student, or employee reasonable advance notice of the date, time, and place of the hearing. - The hearing may be conducted by any individual, including an official of the local school district who does not have a direct interest in the outcome of the hearing. - The local school district shall give the parent, student, or employee full and fair opportunity to present evidence relevant to the issues raised.
+The parent, student or employee may at their own expense, be assisted or represented by individuals of his or her choice, including an attorney. - The local school district shall make its decision in writing within fifteen (15) days after the hearing. - The decision must be based solely on the evidence presented at the hearing and shall include a summary of the evidence and reasons for the decision.